bayodesegun/simple_MVC/README.md

 # simple_MVC
 A simple app demonstrating basic MVC concepts without the use of a framework.

+See it live on [https://mvc-simple.herokuapp.com](https://mvc-simple.herokuapp.com).

 # Assumptions/Decisions taken.
 * Login is not required to use the app.